nikolamilosevic86/local-genAI-search/README.md

 # Local-GenAI Search - Local generative search

-Local GenAI Search is your local generative search engine based on Llama3 8B model that can run localy on 32GB laptop or computer (developed with MacBookPro M2 with 32BG RAM).
+Local GenAI Search is your local generative search engine based on Llama3 model that can run localy on 32GB laptop or computer (developed with MacBookPro M2 with 32BG RAM).
+The engine is using MS MARCO embeddings for semantic search, with top documents being passed to  Llama 3 model.
+By default, it would work with NVIDIA API, and use 70B parameter Llama 3 model.
+However, if you used all your NVIDIA API credits or do not want to use API for searching your local documents, it can also run locally, using 8B parameter model.

 ## How to run